-Animals on Ice Sheets and in Cold Deserts
+Animals in Ice Deserts and Cold Deserts

 The Arctic and the Antarctic are very barren and cold landscapes that offer very little for animals and plants to survive.
-The vegetation and climatic zones that can be found here are called ice sheet, polar desert and cold desert.
+The vegetation and climatic zones that can be found here are called ice desert, polar desert and cold desert.
 Which animals can survive in these areas and how have they adapted to their habitat?

-Ice Sheets and Polar Deserts Fact Sheet
+Ice Desert and Polar Deserts Fact Sheet

 - Ecozone: Polar zone